 A short while back, we had a friendly feline visitor that stopped in at the H&R headquarters every few days.
 It got us all thinking about this very thing, which is why we decided to look into it.
 And naturally, we wanted to share our findings with you.

 Why a Stray Cat Might Come to Your House?

-There are an estimated nine million stray cats in the UK and approximately one and a half million feral cats.
+There are an estimated quarter of a million unowned cats living in urban areas across the UK.
 This means there is a very good chance you will have a close encounter with the feline kind if you haven’t already.

 Identifying a Stray Cat

 Before you do anything, it is crucial to establish whether the cat is, in fact, a stray.
 It could also be somebody’s pet that has lost its way home or a feral cat.
 Knowing how to tell the difference will help you decide what plan of action to take.

 An abandoned cat is usually tame and has gotten used to life on the streets.
 It was, at some time, somebody’s pet, but after being abandoned or lost, it has been living on its own.

 Unlike an abandoned cat, feral cats are not used to being around people.
 They tend to avoid contact and prefer to stay out of sight.
 If you can get close enough, you might notice one of its ears is clipped, which means it has been trapped, neutered and returned to the street.